daniilvinn/daniilvinn.github.io/_posts/2025-12-14-face-image-generation.md

 The generation system consists of two main components: a variational autoencoder (VAE) that compresses $$256 \times 256$$ RGB face images into a compact latent representation, and a flow matching model that generates new samples in this latent space.
 This article focuses on the VAE component; the flow matching implementation will be covered in a subsequent post.

-The VAE compresses images from 196,608 dimensions ($$256 \times 256 \times 3$$) to a 256-dimensional vector in latent space, providing 1:768 compression ratio.
-This aggressive compression is necessary to make flow matching computationally feasible on consumer hardware while preserving facial features and identity information and forces VAE decoder to form dense, smooth posterior distribution that is further used by a decoder to reconstruct an image back into RGB space.
+The VAE architecture achieves a 1:768 compression ratio, reducing images from 196,608 dimensions ($$256 \times 256 \times 3$$) to a 256-dimensional latent vector.
+This aggressive compression serves multiple purposes: (1) making flow matching computationally tractable on consumer hardware, (2) forcing the encoder to extract only the most salient facial features and identity information, and (3) encouraging a dense, smooth posterior distribution in latent space that facilitates effective sampling by the downstream generative model.
+The decoder subsequently reconstructs RGB images from these compact latent representations.

 <hr>